puppetlabs-toy-chest/puppetwash/README.md

 # puppetwash

-A [Wash](https://puppetlabs.github.io/wash/) plugin for Puppet Enterprise
+A [Wash](https://puppetlabs.github.io/wash/) plugin for Puppet Enterprise.
+It will iterate all nodes from PuppetDB and expose information about them, such as their facts, last run report, and the current catalog.

 ## Installation and configuration